slashinfty/srcom-bot/README.md

 ## Most Recent Updates

+25 January 2020 - Added the ability to search for category rules.

 30 May 2019 - Provides proper name feedback on queries that have no results.

 20 February 2019 - Added a reply for queries that result in games/categories with no runs.